Dr Rose Martin

 2015 - Creative Arts and Industries Faculty Teaching Excellence Award

-Creative Arts and Industries Deputy Associate Dean International
+2017 - present: Creative Arts and Industries Deputy Associate Dean International

 Areas of expertise